Synthetic Data Generation with Lorenzetti for Time Series Anomaly Detection in High-Energy Physics Calorimeters: Results

 As expected, the anomalies associated with inactive modules are rather easy to identify for the TSAD models, since they affect large phase space regions.
 All deep learning models seem to learn and correctly detect part of the anomalies (MCC scores range between $0.5 - 0.77$ depending on the model), while the baseline fails at doing so (MCC score of $0.006$).

-All models struggle extremely to identify the synthetic anomalies associated with increased noise, especially for low anomaly rates.
+All models struggle extremely to identify synthetic anomalies associated with increased noise, especially for low anomaly rates.
 Figure \ref{fig:mcc_vs_arate} shows the averaged MCC scores for each TSAD model as a function of the anomaly rate with and without pileup.
-The left plot presents the case without pileup, the right plot displays the same information but for the test data containing pileup characterised by $\langle\mu\rangle=40$.
+The left plot presents the case without pileup, while the right plot displays results for the test data containing pileup at $\langle\mu\rangle=40$.
 Results are similar to the no-pileup case, except that several models show larger MCC score variations with pileup.
 Only for the highest anomaly rate (i.e. $22\%$), the baseline manages to correctly identify some anomalies.
 Similarly, the \texttt{USAD} model does not fail completely, as the anomaly rate increases, and correctly tags some of the anomalous events.
-Concerning the anomaly label methods, it seems that \textit{local (majority voting)} sets an extreme threshold such that all the predicted labels are always $0$, which leads to a MCC score of $0$.
-The other anomaly label methods have more variation and provide thresholds of various degrees of usefulness.
+The low anomaly detection performance may stem from anomalies always appearing with real physics signals, violating the assumption that anomalies originate from a distinct distribution.